BucuTheCoder/Barangaydimaunlad-Complete-/Palpitators/README.txt

 How to run the website?
-1. Select the VirtualHost that you created and for the website to load.
+1. Select the VirtualHost that you created and wait for the website to load.